Alignak-monitoring/alignak/doc/source/13_monitoring/windows-monitoring-with-nsclient.rst

     * Uncomment all the modules listed in the [modules] section, except for "CheckWMI.dll" and "RemoteConfiguration.dll"
     * Optionally require a password for clients by changing the "password" option in the [Settings] section.
     * Uncomment the "allowed_hosts" option in the [Settings] section.
-Add the IP address of the Shinken server (or you pollers serbers for a multi-host setup) to this line, or leave it blank to allow all hosts to connect.
+Add the IP address of the Alignak server (or you pollers serbers for a multi-host setup) to this line, or leave it blank to allow all hosts to connect.
     * Make sure the "port" option in the [NSClient] section is uncommented and set to '12489' (the default port).

 Start the NSClient++ service with the following command: